arcs-njit-edu/Docs/docs/Software/slurm/slurm.md

 !!! warning "Memory request via job scheduler"

-    Please note that in the above SU calculation, MAX(CPUs, RAM/4GB) — this represents the maximum of the number of CPUs requested and the memory requested divided by 4GB.
+    Please note that in the above SU calculation, MAX(CPUs, RAM/4GB) in the `general` and `gpu` partition — this represents the maximum of the number of CPUs requested and the memory requested divided by 4GB. in `bigmem` it's 16 GB.

-    * If you do not specify `--mem` in your SLURM job script, the job will be allocated the default 4GB of memory per core, and you will be charged based on the number of CPUs requested.
+    * If you do not specify `--mem` in your SLURM job script, the job will be allocated the default 4GB of memory per core (16GB/core in `bigmem`), and you will be charged based on the number of CPUs requested.
-    * If you do specify `--mem` to request more memory, the SU charge will be based on the maximum of CPU count and memory/4GB.
+    * If you do specify `--mem` to request more memory, the SU charge will be based on the maximum of CPU count and memory/4GB (memory/16GB in `bigmem`).
     Requesting more memory than the default will result in higher SU charges than if you had only specified CPUs.

     Therefore, please be mindful of the `--mem` setting.
 Requesting more memory than necessary can significantly increase your SU usage.